fish-shell/fish-shell/sphinx_doc_src/cmds/eval.rst

 If your command does not need access to stdin, consider using ``source`` instead.

-If no piping or other compound shell constructs are required, variable-expansion-as-command, as in  ``set cmd ls; $cmd``, is also an option.
+If no piping or other compound shell constructs are required, variable-expansion-as-command, as in  ``set cmd ls -la; $cmd``, is also an option.

 Example